Key platform technologies

-The primary data store is a MemSQL DB cluster.
-MemSQL is a distributed, in-memory database that speaks the MySQL wire protocol.
-Being in-memory affords it considerable performance gains over disk based databases, while clustering allows it to scale horizontally as new tenants are added to the platform.
+The primary data store is a MemSQL database cluster.
+MemSQL is a distributed, in-memory database that uses the MySQL wire protocol.
+Being in-memory gives it considerable performance gains over disk-based databases, while clustering allows it to scale horizontally as new tenants are added to the platform.

-The core platform also utilizes several other technologies, most important of which are Docker and Percona.
-These are used to host and manage WordPress for Finance instances.
-The Docker cluster is used to host and scale the individual site containers for each tenant.
+The core platform also uses several other technologies, most importantly Docker and Percona.
+These are used to host and manage WordPress for Finance websites.

-All other elements of the platform are housed within one of our private data centers, managed by Rackspace.
-We host primary data centers in the UK (London) and in the United States (Virginia), with each serving as the DR peer for one and other.
-In 2018 we will be adding in-region Disaster Recovery to meet the data domicile needs of our growing customer base.
+All other elements of the platform are housed within one of our private data centers, managed by Rackspace and AWS.
+We host primary data centers in the UK (London) and in the United States (Virginia), with each serving as the disaster recovery peer for one another.
+In 2018 we added in-region DR to meet the data domicile needs of our growing customer base.

-All access to the platform is provided via a set of load-balanced NGINX proxies, which in turn sit behind our firewall.
-From a security perspective we utilize both internal security scanning software and intruder detection measures to ensure the platform remains secure.
+All access to the platform is controlled via a set of load-balanced NGINX proxies behind our firewall.
+To ensure platform security we use both internal security scanning software and intruder detection measures.

 Our website and portal customers enjoy inbound traffic protection in the form of Cloudflare Distributed Denial of Service, Content Delivery Network, Global Edge Network and Web application Firewall.
 The CDN component allows customers with a global client base to serve information quickly, regardless of the visitor’s location.
 WAF scans for malicious traffic patterns and blocks visitors that exhibit these traits, actively defending against hacking attempts.
 And DDoS protection prevents attempts to take down sites using large volumes of traffic or by flooding the servers with certain types of requests.